mrcjkb/tcpip4diac/README.md

  	>> dataInputs = {};
  	>> t = tcpip4diac('server', '0.0.0.0', 61500, 'DataInputs', dataInputs);

- Because STRING and WSTRING have variable byte lengths, only a single STRING or WSTRING output is supported and it must be the last output.
-For receival of multiple STRING/WSTRING data from 4diac, it is advised to combine them into a single STRING.
-Regular expressions (regex) or strfind can be used to separate the received data.
- Matlab currently does not support wchar, so use of STRING is recommended.

  To initialize or deinitialize the connection, use the following syntax, where qi is true for initialization and false for deinitialization:

  	>> init(t, qi)  Omit output arguments